-The instructions in this article show how to use the Azure CLI 2.0 commands to create a Kubernetes cluster.
-Then you can use the
+This walkthrough shows you how to use the Azure CLI 2.0 commands to create a Kubernetes cluster in Azure Container Service.
+Then, you can use the

 kubectl command-line tool to start working with containers in the cluster.

 The following image shows the architecture of a Container Service cluster with one master and two agents.
 The master serves the Kubernetes REST API.
 The agent nodes are grouped in an Azure availability set and run your containers.
 All VMs are in the same private virtual network and are fully accessible to each other.

 To create an Azure Container Service cluster using the Azure CLI 2.0, you must:

 Additionally, you need (or you can use the Azure CLI to generate automatically during cluster deployment):

 Service principal client ID and secret: For steps to create an Azure Active Directory service principal and additional information, see About the service principal for a Kubernetes cluster.

 The command example in this article automatically generates the SSH keys and service principal.

 Here are brief bash shell commands that use the Azure CLI 2.0 to create your cluster.

 To create your cluster, you first need to create a resource group in a location where Azure Container Service is available.
 Run commands similar to the following: